desiEunice/More-Projects/Applying PCA to the Yield Curve/README.md

 From the figure above, we can observe that interest rates of similar maturities move closely, i.e. they are highly correlated.

 For this analysis I will use various US Treasuries Interest rates data from 0.5 years up to 30 years to maturity.
 When finding the principal components of the yield curve, usually:
-- The first principal component captures *parallel shift* $\approx$ long term trend in interest rate
+- The first principal component captures *parallel shift*
 - The second principal component captures *a change in slope(or tilt)* $\approx$ term premium
 - The third principal component records *curvature or convexity*